The summer is usually a slow period for moving house as people are usually on holiday, but right now the property market is positively booming.

 The Chancellor has warned that ‘hard times’ are here after the economy suffered its biggest slump on record.

-With unemployment likely to rise for some time, redundancy announcements coming thick and fast, and the furlough scheme winding down – and due to end in October – many people could find themselves with less job security.
+With unemployment likely to rise for some time and redundancy announcements coming thick and fast, many people could find themselves with less job security.

 Household finances will also be squeezed, meaning many could find themselves going through a prolonged rough patch.